QuentinRa/blog.quentinra.dev/tools/rst/syntax/special.md

 [Go back](..#writing-rst-documents)

-Directives like `note`, `warning`, `important`, are useful because they should make your documentation more readable.
+Directives like `note`, `warning`, or `important`, are useful because they should make your documentation more readable.

 ```rest